Regge Trajectories of Radial Meson Excitations: Exploring the Dyson-Schwinger-- Bethe-Salpeter Approach: Introduction

 \section{Introduction}

 Despite of the apparent simplicity of the Lagrangian where Quantum Chromodynamics (QCD) is based upon, it encodes an enormous richness of phenomena, most of them related to the non-perturbative regime.
 While lattice QCD allows for an access to many facets of the hadron spectra, the so called XYZ states pose still a challenge \cite{Yang:2016sws}.
 Apart the quantitatively adequate description of low-lying hadron states in various flavor channels, the higher excitations call also for a description and confrontation with experimentally well established facts.
-It is known for a long time that mesons of a given flavor composition can be grouped on Regge trajectories according to $M_n^2 = M_0^2 + n \mu^2$, where $M_n$ stands for the mass (energy) labeled by the radial quantum number $n = 0, 1, 2 , \cdots$, $M_0$ denotes the ground state mass of a respective trajectory and $\mu^2 = 1.25~{\rm GeV}^2$ \cite{Anisovich:2000kxa} or $1.35~{\rm GeV}^2$ \cite{Masjuan:2012gc} is a universal slope parameter (cf.\ \cite{Masjuan:2012gc,Masjuan:2013xta} for a recent account and \cite{Klempt:2007cp,Brodsky:2014yha,Bugg:2012yt,Bugg:2004xu} for the discussion of the experimental data base).
+It is known for a long time that mesons of a given flavor composition can be grouped on radial Regge trajectories according to $M_n^2 = M_0^2 + n \mu^2$, where $M_n$ stands for the mass (energy) labeled by the radial quantum number $n = 0, 1, 2 , \cdots$, $M_0$ denotes the ground state mass of a respective trajectory and $\mu^2 = 1.25~{\rm GeV}^2$ \cite{Anisovich:2000kxa} or $1.35~{\rm GeV}^2$ \cite{Masjuan:2012gc} is a universal slope parameter (cf.\ \cite{Masjuan:2012gc,Masjuan:2013xta} for a recent account and \cite{Klempt:2007cp,Brodsky:2014yha,Bugg:2012yt,Bugg:2004xu} for the discussion of the experimental data base).
 More generally, Ref.~\cite{Afonin:2006wt} advocates an ordering according to $M_{n, J}^2 = \hat a (n + J) + \hat c$, where $J$ stands for the angular momentum and $\hat a$ and $\hat c$ are appropriate constants, see also \cite{Afonin:2016wie}.
+Often, a grouping according to $M_J^2 =M^2(0) + \hat \beta J$ is considered prototypically for a linear orbital Regge trajectory.